diwakarDrs/Machine_Learning_Projects/Car_Price_Prediction/README.md

 **Flask Productionization:** https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2

 ## Data Cleaning
-After downlaoding the data, I needed to clean it up so that it was usable for our model.
+After downloading the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:

 *	To get overview of datasets, i had used pandas commands like shape,describe, unique.
 *	Checked for any missing values.